GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

+The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
+Azure stores three copies of data within a customer's selected datacenter for resiliency.
+Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and again stored as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data.

+For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
+Azure Active Directory role-based access control is used for controlling access to deployed resources, including their keys in Azure Key Vault.
+System health is monitored through Azure Security Center and Azure Monitor.
+Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

 A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
 The data loads into the staging area through this management bastion host. **Microsoft recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Data Warehouse for FFIEC Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20FFIEC%20Data%20Warehouse%20Reference%20Architecture.png)